Process.GetProcessesByName Method (String, String)

 Windows 98, Windows Millennium Edition Platform Note: The machineName parameter is not supported on Windows 98 or Windows Millennium Edition (Windows Me).

-The following example retrieves information of the current process, all instances of Notepad running on the local computer, all instances of Notepad running on a specific computer using the computer alias and an IP address, all processes running on the local computer and a remote computer, a specific process on the local computer or a remote computer using the process id.
+The following example retrieves information of the current process, processes running on the local computer, all instances of Notepad running on the local computer, and a specific process on the local computer.
+It then retrieves information for the same processes on a remote computer.